Nisga'a: Traditional cuisine

-The Nisga’a traditionally harvest "beach food" all year round.
+The Nisga’a traditionally harvest "sea food" all year round.
 This might include razor clams, mussels, oysters, limpets, scallops, abalone, fish, seaweed and other seafood that can be harvested from the shore.
-They also harvest salmon, cod, char, pike, trout and other fresh water fish from the streams, and hunt seals, fish and sea lion.
+They also harvest salmon, cod, char, pike, trout and other freshwater fish from the streams, and hunt seals, fish and sea lion.
 The grease of the oolichan fish (Thaleichthys pacificus) is sometimes traded with other tribes, though nowadays this is more usually in a ceremonial context.
 They hunt mountain goat, marmot, game birds and more in the forests.
 The family works together to cook and process the meat and fish, roasting or boiling the former.
 They eat fish and sea mammals in frozen, boiled, dried or roasted form.
 The heads of a type of cod, often gathered half-eaten by sharks, are boiled into a soup that, according to folklore, helps prevent colds.
 The Nisga′a also trade dried fish, seal oil, fish oil, blubber and cedar.

 Traditional houses

 The traditional houses of the Nisga’a are shaped as large rectangles, made of cedar planks with cedar shake roofs, and oriented with the doors facing the water.
 The doors are usually decorated with the family crest.
 Inside, the floor is dug down to hold the hearth and conserve temperature.
 Beds and boxes of possessions are placed around the walls.
-Prior to the mid twentieth century, around three to four extended families might live in one house: this is nowadays an uncommon practice.
+Prior to the mid-twentieth century, around three or four extended families might live in one house; this is nowadays an uncommon practice.
 Masks and blankets might decorate the walls.

 Traditional clothing

-Prior to European colonisation, men wore nothing in the summer, normally the best time to hunt and fish.
+Prior to European colonization, men wore nothing in the summer, normally the best time to hunt and fish.
 Women wore skirts made of softened cedar bark and went topless.
 During the colder season, men wore cedar bark skirts (shaped more like a loincloth), a cape of cedar bark, and a basket hat outside in the rain, but wore nothing inside the house.
 Women wore basket hats and cedar blankets indoors and outdoors.
 Both sexes made and wore shell and bone necklaces.
 They rubbed seal blubber into their hair, and men kept their hair long or in a top knot.
 During warfare, men wore red cedar armour, a cedar helmet, and cedar loincloths.
 They wielded spears, clubs, harpoons, bows and slings.
 Wicker shields were common.